 Traditional window treatments and luxurious dense fabrics can actually block out a lot of light, so Aodhain went for a pared back look.

 “Before, this room had heavy drapes, pelmets, striped fabrics, there was a lot going on and it all felt heavy and dark.
 What we have now feels simple and light.
 These blinds from a local supplier, Sheehan’s, feel more modern and yet are still sympathetic to the traditional house.
 The linen fabric isn’t heavily patterned yet still has a nice texture to it.”

 Old and new

 When renovating a room, look at the existing furniture as an opportunity.
 In this room, Aodhain retained the antique furniture and created displays of art and family portraits that really work in this traditional setting, and the once battered coffee table was upcycled so it looks like new.

-The finished snug room suits modern living, as it is located just off the kitchen.
-This is a lovely setting to unwind in, without that formal feeling of a more traditional sitting room, while still highlighting the home’s characterful features.
+The finished living room suits modern lifestyles, as it is located just off the kitchen.
+This is a lovely setting to unwind in, without that formal feeling of a more traditional living room, while still highlighting the home’s characterful features.

 To find your nearest Fleetwood Prestige stockist, visit fleetwood.ie.
 Fleetwood Prestige is exclusive to the Vogue, Ventura and Pantone Colour Collections, and any colour can be mixed into Fleetwood Prestige; fleetwood.ie.